NoelTautges/GraphicsAdder/README.md

 2.)
 Download the latest release version of GraphicsAdder from the releases tab to the right

 3.)
-Extract the zip file, run it, and wait for it to finish
+Extract the zip file, run GraphicsAdder.exe, and wait for it to finish

 4.)
 Check which files it generated in the OuterWilds_Data_replacement folder and back up those same files from your OuterWilds_Data folder if you don't want to reinstall the game in case something goes wrong